 Contact: Hidemi Ito 076-479-0098

-Since 1991, SUKIYAKI Meets The World Committee has been organizing its annual event “SUKIYAKI Meets The World Festival” to introduce music from Asia, Africa, or Central and South America to youth in the community, which is a quite rare opportunity for them to exposed to such music.
+Since 1991, SUKIYAKI Meets The World Committee has been organizing its annual event “SUKIYAKI Meets The World Festival” to introduce music from Asia, Africa, or Central and South America to youth in the community, which is a quite rare opportunity for them to have exposure to such diverse music.
 (From Japan Foundation)

-4. Learn How to Play the Koto or Shamisen (Japanese Musical Instruments)
+4. Learn How to Play the Koto or Shamisen (Traditional Japanese Musical Instruments)

 She teaches in Toyama and Takaoka.
 She teaches both instruments and does private and group lessons.
 She owns two music stores in Toyama and in Takaoka.
 You can take group lessons for real cheap at the “Toyama Shakai Hoken Center” (とやま社会保険センター）.It is a community center located in Toyama.
 This community center offers a variety of cultural classes from tea ceremony, kimono wearing, and Flamenco.